ONLY FOR GIRLS IN GRADES K-12 WHO ARE MD RESIDENTS or out-of-state residents enrolled in schools in MD

 Registered Players & Wallcharts

-- Individuals (Attendees)—includes players registered currently (updated automatically)
+• Individuals (Attendees)includes players registered currently (updated automatically)

 After clicking on the link above, click on Attendees beneath a specific scholastic tournament.
 At the top of the page, enter into the Search bar the player's first or last name (but not both), or the purchaser's first or last name (but not both).
-Or, at the bottom of the page, change the # of players displayed to All ; sort by clicking on Player's Name, Purchaser's Name, etc. - Individuals (alphabetically)—includes players registered by 2018.04.13 17:52—58 players
+Or, at the bottom of the page, change the # of players displayed to All ; sort by clicking on Player's Name, Purchaser's Name, etc.

-- Individuals (by section)—includes players registered by the date & time above
+• Individuals (by section)includes players registered by the date & time above

-- Teams (by section)—includes players registered by the date & time above
+• Teams (by section)includes players registered by the date & time above

 US-Chess Membership

-- To compete in this US-Chess-rated tournament, a player must have a US-Chess membership that is current (not yet expired).
+• To compete in this US-Chess-rated tournament, a player must have a US-Chess membership that is current (not yet expired).

-- If a player has ever been a US-Chess member, then the player has a permanent US-Chess ID # that must be entered during tournament registration: player's US-Chess ID # and membership expiration date.
+• If a player has ever been a US-Chess member, then the player has a permanent US-Chess ID # that must be entered during tournament registration: player's US-Chess ID # and membership expiration date.

-- If a player lacks a current US-Chess membership, then select the 2nd type of Registration Type during tournament registration: Tournament Registration & US-Chess Membership (new or renewal).
+• If a player lacks a current US-Chess membership, then select the 2nd type of Registration Type during tournament registration: Tournament Registration & US-Chess Membership (new or renewal).
 (Until MD Chess processes purchases of US-Chess memberships, a new member's US-Chess ID # will be listed as TBD [To Be Determined ] in the wallcharts listed above.
 MD Chess might wait until the day of the tournament to process those purchases.)

-- During the tournament a player who lacks a current US-Chess membership is ineligible to play, will not be paired in any round, & will receive a 0-point bye in all rounds, until the player purchases a US-Chess membership, by filling out MD Chess's US-Chess-membership form in the Tournament Directors' room.
+• During the tournament a player who lacks a current US-Chess membership is ineligible to play, will not be paired in any round, & will receive a 0-point bye in all rounds, until the player purchases a US-Chess membership, by filling out MD Chess's US-Chess-membership form in the Tournament Directors' room.

 Which Section is Right for Your Player?

-- Sections are listed primarily in order of rating strength & secondarily in order of grade range.
+• Sections are listed primarily in order of rating strength & secondarily in order of grade range.

-- Players who have never competed in a US-Chess-rated tournament (the vast majority of unrated players) are not eligible for the strongest sections.
+• Players who have never competed in a US-Chess-rated tournament (the vast majority of unrated players) are not eligible for the strongest sections.

-- A player's eligibility by rating for a section is determined primarily by the player's official/published US-Chess rating during the month in which a tournament will be held.
+• A player's eligibility by rating for a section is determined primarily by the player's official/published US-Chess rating during the month in which a tournament will be held.
 A player's official rating remains the same number throughout a month, because US-Chess calculates a player's official rating only once per month.
 That is, a player's official rating does not change during a month, because a player's official rating throughout a month is what the player’s unofficial/unpublished rating was on the 3rd Wednesday of the previous month.
 Conversely, a player's unofficial rating can change an unlimited number of times per month, because US Chess calculates a player's new unofficial rating after every tournament in which the player competes—usually only 2 hours after the completed tournament has been submitted for ratings’ calculations.
 When registering a player for a tournament in month X, apply the player's official rating in month X. When registering a player for a tournament in month X+1, apply the player's unofficial rating on the 3rd Wednesday of month X. Click here for a player's official & unofficial US-Chess ratings.

-- With regard to a player's official rating, sections have a hard, inflexible ceiling at all US-Chess-rated tournaments, but a marginally flexible floor at MD Chess's scholastic tournaments.
+• With regard to a player's official rating, sections have a hard, inflexible ceiling at all US-Chess-rated tournaments, but a marginally flexible floor at MD Chess's scholastic tournaments.
 So, on the 1 hand, whenever a player's official rating is > a section's ceiling, the player may not play down in the section—even if the player's unofficial rating is ≤ the section's ceiling.
 So, for example, if a player wants to play in an Under 400 section (which has a ceiling of 399), but the player's official rating is 400+, then the player may not play in the section—even if the player's unofficial rating is 399-.
 But, on the other hand, if a player's official rating is ≤ 50 points below a section's floor and/or the player's unofficial rating is ≤ 50 points below or ≥ the section's floor, then the player may play up in the section—unless the Chief Tournament Director and/or MD Chess's Scholastic Director decides it's not in the tournament's best interests.
 So, for example, a player may play up in a 400-799 section, even if the player's official rating is below the section's floor of 400, as long as the player's official rating is 355-399 and/or the player's unofficial rating is 355-799.
 In short, then, a player's unofficial rating may be used only to play up in a higher section—not to play down in a lower section.
 (Note that if a player uses the player's unofficial rating to qualify to play up in a section, then that unofficial rating will likely be assigned to the player for pairing order—without notification.)

-- If an unrated player (that is, a player without an official rating) has an unofficial rating (because the player competed for the first time or completed only 3- games before ratings became official for the month in which the tournament will be run), then the player's most recent unofficial rating might be assigned to the player to determine section eligibility and pairing order—without notification.
+• If an unrated player (that is, a player without an official rating) has an unofficial rating (because the player competed for the first time or completed only 3- games before ratings became official for the month in which the tournament will be run), then the player's most recent unofficial rating might be assigned to the player to determine section eligibility and pairing order—without notification.
 That is, the unrated player might have to play up in a higher section or down in a lower section, based on the player's unofficial rating.

-- If a player is registered for a section for which the player is ineligible by rating, then the player will be moved to the lowest section for which the player is eligible—without notification.
+• If a player is registered for a section for which the player is ineligible by rating, then the player will be moved to the lowest section for which the player is eligible—without notification.

-- If a player is registered for a section for which the player is ineligible by grade, then MD Chess will take 1 of 2 steps—without notification.
+• If a player is registered for a section for which the player is ineligible by grade, then MD Chess will take 1 of 2 steps—without notification.

 Which Players Are Required to Record Their Games?

-- Players in grades 4 - 12 must record (notate) their games, unless they are unable to.
+• Players in grades 4 - 12 must record (notate) their games, unless they are unable to.
 K - 3 players in all sections are exempt from the recording requirement.

-- Recording affords several benefits:
+• Recording affords several benefits:

-- it helps to resolve disputes;
+• it helps to resolve disputes;

-- it discourages cheating;
+• it discourages cheating;

-- it enables players to improve their skills through post-game analysis.
+• it enables players to improve their skills through post-game analysis.

 Do Players Need to Bring Anything?

-- Players do NOT need to bring any equipment.
+• Players do NOT need to bring any equipment.
 MD Chess will provide all necessary supplies: boards, pieces, scoresheets (for recording), and pencils.
 (MD Chess's pencils might be dull and do not have erasers.
 If you want a sharp pencil with a good eraser, then bring your own.)

-- Players do NOT need to bring a clock; however, MD Chess encourages them to bring one.
+• Players do NOT need to bring a clock; however, MD Chess encourages them to bring one.
 MD Chess recommends the DGT North American digital chess clock ($36).
 Players may not refuse to play with a clock, if either player brings a clock to the board, or if a tournament director (TD) puts a clock on a game.
 A game may be started without a clock, if neither player brings a clock to the board.

-- Food (pizza, candy, soda, etc.) should be available for purchase at the tournament.
+• Food (pizza, candy, soda, etc.) should be available for purchase at the tournament.

 Registering for the Tournament